It's Only Rock 'n Roll: Release

 In order to promote the album, music videos were filmed for several of the songs.
-The most commonly seen video from the album was the one for "It’s Only Rock’n’Roll (But I Like It)," featuring the band (in U.S. Navy sailor suits) playing in a tent, which gradually fills with soap bubbles (Taylor, Watts and Wyman are all featured in the video but did not play on the actual recording).
-Videos were also filmed for "Ain’t Too Proud to Beg" and "Till The Next Goodbye."
+The most commonly seen video from the album was the one for "It’s Only Rock’n’Roll (But I Like It)", featuring the band (in US Navy sailor suits) playing in a tent, which gradually fills with soap bubbles (Taylor, Watts and Wyman are all featured in the video but did not play on the actual recording).
+Videos were also filmed for "Ain’t Too Proud to Beg" and "Till The Next Goodbye".